Pedrosr1998/Nuvolar/README.md

 ## INFORMATION

 - Download de zip file in this directory and extract in your computer
-- Open with visual studio code
+- Open with visual studio code -- Nuvolar-main/Nuvolar Project

 ## STEPS TO DEPLOY
  - First , set a default org for deploy de project